xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/Env.md

 The `Env` enumeration defines four possible environments: `Prod`, `Debug`, `Test`, and `Integration`.
 Each environment has a `name` property that returns a string representation of the environment.

-The `Env` object contains a `currentEnv` property that resolves the current environment based on the value of the `ALEPHIUM_ENV` environment variable.
+The `Env` object contains a `currentEnv` property that resolves the current environment based on the value of the `OXYGENIUM_ENV` environment variable.
 If the variable is not set, the default environment is `Prod`.

 The `resolve` method takes an optional `env` parameter and returns the corresponding `Env` value based on the input string.
 If the input string does not match any of the defined environments, the default environment is `Prod`.